Actindo-AG/Documentation/Core1Platform/HelpAndSupport/01_CreateTicket.md

 For example, one of the following situations may be a reason to create a ticket:
 - A workflow is failing
 - The main account is not reachable
-- Products show wrong information on the frontend
+- Products show incorrect information on the frontend

  >[INFO] If you are a customer with an MPS (Managed Professional Services) contract, you might have to use the Jira&trade; Software for ticket creation.
 In this case, refer to the individual agreements that your company has made with Actindo.